How to Cover Gray Hair - for Men

-Permanent dyes are applied in the same way as semi-permanent dyes formulated specifically for men (described above), but take longer to develop.
+Permanent dyes are applied in the same way as semi-permanent dyes, as described above, but take longer to develop.
 For the hair of the head, leave on for as long as instructed (usually 20 to 30 minutes).
 For beard hair, rinse after about 10 or 15 minutes to prevent the color becoming too dark or intense.

-You may find that permanent dyes in brown make facial hair seem unnaturally dark.
-If so, use a dark blonde shade instead.
-If you're unsure of exactly which shade to choose, go for dark ash blonde.
+You may find that permanent dyes make facial hair seem unnaturally dark, especially brown shades.
+If so, use a medium or dark blonde shade instead.
+If you're unsure of exactly which shade to choose, go for medium ash blonde.

 Pre-treat with 20 volume cream developer, which is available from beauty suppliers and online stores.

-Just brush the substance over your hair, leave for 10 minutes, then rinse and towel dry before dyeing.
+Just brush the substance over your hair, leave for 10 minutes, then rinse and towel dry before applying color.
 You don't need to pre-treat the whole head or beard if only certain areas are a problem: e.g., temples, sideburns, chin.

 Removing Hair Dye From Your Skin